iraadit/template_cpp/doc/deploy/review.rst

 look at the changes.
 A link to the online environment is shown on the merge request page itself.

-The deployment environment is dynamically created and also dynamically stopped and cleaned up when no longer needed.
-In practice after the branch has been deleted, usually when the merge request has been accepted.
+The deployment environment is dynamically created when a new branch is created on GitLab.
+The environment is also dynamically stopped and cleaned up after the branch has been deleted, usually when the merge request has been accepted.

 GitLab has more documentation regarding this: